 Although the FBT is very simple to administer, the interpretation of results is complicated by the fact that it is a two-part test.
 Test A and Test H results must be read together to provide a complete set of data.
-(Complete FBT instructions may be downloaded in PDF format, or watch our step-by-step instructional video.)
+(Watch our step-by-step instructional video.)

 In this article we will explain what different combinations of Test A and Test H results may mean.
 With this information, the FBT can best aid the practitioner’s differential diagnosis of GI tract conditions in their equine patients.